samatarmrsl/SSH-Security-Application/README.md

-SSH Brute Guard is a defensive Python application that collects OpenSSH authentication records and TCP destination-port 22 metadata, correlates both evidence sources by IP address and time, and creates a solution to prevent further attempts by blocking the ip.
+SSH Brute Guard is a defensive Python application that collects OpenSSH authentication records and TCP destination-port 22 metadata, correlates both evidence sources by IP address and time, and creates a solution to prevent further attempts by blocking the IP.

 ## Current Progress
 Stages 1–4 are complete.
 The application can collect, normalize, deduplicate,